avishek-sen-gupta/cobol-rekt/README.md

 This is an evolving toolkit of capabilities helpful for reverse engineering legacy Cobol code.
 As of now, the following capabilities are available:

-- Program / section / customisable node level flowchart generation based on AST (SVG or PNG)
+- Program / section / paragraph level flowchart generation based on AST (SVG or PNG)
 - Parse Tree generation (with export to JSON)
 - Control Flow Tree generation (with export to JSON)
 - Allows embedding code comments as comment nodes in the graph